Rural Healthcare Quality

 The Agency for Healthcare Research and Quality (AHRQ) produces the National Healthcare Quality Report, using performance measures to monitor the nation's progress toward improved healthcare quality for all Americans.
 This annual report shows the rankings of states on these measures and compares states to national averages on each of the selected measures.
 This report also includes a State Snapshots series which provides state-specific healthcare quality information depicting strengths, weaknesses, and opportunities for improvements for each state.

 Rural-specific quality reporting can be challenging to find due to low volumes, as well as the fact that reporting is voluntary for CAHs, but some organizations focus on analysis of rural-specific quality data.
 The Flex Monitoring Team, for example, is funded by the Federal Office of Rural Health Policy to analyze and evaluate the Medicare Rural Hospital Flexibility Grant Program.
 It produces annual quality reports for each of the 45 states participating in the Flex Program.
-State-level reports include voluntarily reported data by Critical Access Hospitals (CAHs) across the country and compares CAH reporting and results by state across a variety of inpatient and outpatient quality measures.
+State-level reports for 2017 and 2018 include voluntarily reported data by Critical Access Hospitals (CAHs) across the country and compare CAH reporting and results by state across a variety of inpatient and outpatient quality measures.
+Two national summary reports, Hospital Compare Quality Measure Results for CAHs, 2016 and Patients’ Experiences in CAHs: HCAHPS Results, 2016, are also available.

 Many sources of rural-relevant statistics, including quality measures, can be found on RHIhub’s Finding Statistics and Data Related to Rural Health topic guide.